The Rock, New South Wales: Sport and Recreation

 The Rock Cricket Club won the 1938/39 Henty & District Cricket Association premiership, defeating Henty.
 The Rock scored 7/441 in their second innings, with the three Taylor brothers all scoring centuries!

+The Rock also had a rugby league team, which competed in the Group 13 Rugby League competition.
+The club wore maroon jerseys with a sky-blue V.

 Transport

-It is a railway junction town, being the junction point of the Boree Creek line from the Main South line.
-The Rock railway station is served by the twice daily NSW TrainLink XPT service to Melbourne and Sydney.
+There is a railway junction at The Rock, being the place where the Boree Creek line branches from the Main South line.
+The Rock railway station is served by the twice-daily NSW TrainLink XPT service between Melbourne and Sydney.